 Blackwater Law: The Leading Care Home Negligence Solicitors in Essex and Suffolk

 Unfortunately, as the leading care home negligence claims solicitors in Essex and Suffolk, our personal injury solicitors frequently come across cases such as this involving care homes.
-As we have written about previously in our article about a Bristol care home that was exposed for negligence, patient care in nursing homes sometimes leaves a lot to be desired.

 Jason Brady, solicitor at Blackwater Law personal injury solicitors in Essex, commented on the case saying: